Quantagonia: Shaping the Future of Quantum Optimization

 Instead of attempting to solve the exact problem, which would be impractical, one tries to develop heuristics that achieve a fairly optimal solution within a short amount of time.
 For the traveling salesman problem, it would be, for example, to replace crossing lines while going from one destination to another.

 Quantum computing is then the next logical step to tackle these problems, as it offers a whole new paradigm.
-Working with quantum bits, qubits, as fundamental processing units that can be “0” or “1” at the same time, quantum computers can exploit unique properties like parallelism and entanglement to gain computational advantages that classical computers simply cannot access.
+Working with quantum bits, called qubits, the fundamental processing units that can be “0” or “1” at the same time, quantum computers can exploit unique properties like parallelism and entanglement to gain computational advantages that classical computers simply cannot access.

 Today, different quantum computing hardware platforms are available, from superconducting and ion traps to photonic quantum computers.
 We’ll make all these abstract since users won’t care about the specific hardware but about better optimization results.
 We’re actively experimenting with the different types of quantum hardware and have partnered with many quantum hardware vendors to access their hardware for running use cases.